-“Thanks, but I’ve got appointments to plan.”
-Ms. Lyn left the cafe.
-Jay passed tables of chatting college students on his way to the booth.
+“I’ve got appointments to plan.”
+Ms. Lyn left.
+Jay passed chatting students on his way to the booth.

 “They’re all yours.”

-“I’m gonna get a cup of water,” said Jay.
-“Bob, can I buy you something to eat?”
+“I need water,” said Jay.
+“Bob, can I buy you anything to eat?”

 Jay found a free cup for water and brought Bob his beer.
-“I’ll drive us home.”
+“I’ll drive home.”
 He sat across from Jango.

-Jango waved a hand dismissively.
-“I appreciate the offer, but that won’t be necessary.
-Virgil Blue and I have booked a motel-room for the night.”
+Jango dismissed the notion with a wave of his hand.
+“Virgil Blue and I have booked a motel-room for the night.”

 Jango nibbled his bagel and stowed his hands in his sleeves.
-“Only for a day.
-Just long enough to extend an invitation to Faith.”
+“Just a night, to extend our invitation to Faith.”

 “An invitation?”
 Bob sipped his beer.
-“To where?”
+“Where?”

-“Why, Sheridan, of course.”
-The old monk loosed a long sigh with a protracted shrug.
-“No person has ever visited me three times in such an interesting fashion as Faith.
-I thought she was destined to study the Mountain on the Islands of Sheridan.
-Virgil Blue and I had prepared an initiation ceremony for her to perform immediately, if only she was alive to accept our offer.”
+“The islands, of course.”
+The old monk loosed a long sigh.
+“No one has visited me three times in such a fashion as Faith.
+I thought she was destined for the Islands of Sheridan.
+Virgil Blue and I prepared an initiation, if only she was alive to accept.”

 “What is it?” asked Dan.

-“Centipede-powder?” asked Jay.
+“Centipede powder?” asked Jay.

 “Really?” asked Jay.